What areas do you serve?

 What is the best window tint for Texas heat?

 Ceramic window film offers the best heat rejection for the Texas Panhandle climate.
 Unlike dyed films that fade over time or metallic films that can interfere with electronics, ceramic film blocks a high percentage of infrared heat energy while maintaining excellent clarity and signal transparency.
 For Amarillo drivers dealing with summer temperatures above 100 degrees, ceramic tint makes a noticeable difference in cabin comfort and reduces strain on your air conditioning.
-We carry multiple ceramic film options and can help you choose the right balance of heat rejection, darkness, and budget.
+We install LLumar Elite IRX and CTX ceramic films — top-tier options designed for high-heat climates — and can help you choose the right balance of heat rejection, darkness, and budget.

 How do I maintain my ceramic coating?